ronaldescobarj/highlight-plugin-poc/README.md

 ## Download installer

-In case you don't want to manually build the plugin, you can download the dark theme and/or the light theme installer from [this folder](https://drive.google.com/drive/folders/1BonHAqqSyg-y0ldaf2NMcShrtm6cMois?usp=sharing) on Google Drive.
+In case you don't want to manually build the plugin, you can download the dark theme and/or the light theme installer from [this folder](https://github.com/ronaldescobarj/highlight-plugin-poc/tree/main/installers).

 To install, you can refer to [this guide](https://github.com/ronaldescobarj/highlight-plugin-poc/blob/main/INSTALL.md), which covers everything since installing the right IntelliJ idea version to installing the plugin.